On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Number representation and rounding schemes

 {\bf{Unbiased stochastic rounding ($\csr$)}} provides an unbiased rounded result by setting a probability that is proportional to the distance from $x$ to the nearest representable fixed-point number.
 Some basic properties and the backward error analysis of $\csr$ have recently been studied by \cite{connolly2021stochastic}.
-When $\csr$ is employed as the rounding operator ($\fix=\csr$) in \refeq{eq:strounding}, we have
+When $\csr$ is employed as the rounding operator ($\fix=\csr$) in \cref{eq:strounding}, we have

-{\bf $\boldsymbol{\eps}$-biased stochastic rounding ($\srh$)} has been introduced by \cite{xia2022float}.
-It provides a rounding bias with the same sign as its input by increasing or decreasing by $\eps\in(0,1)$ the probability of rounding down in $\csr$, depending on the sign of the input number (cf.~\refeq{eq:epsilon}).
-When we choose $\srh$ as the rounding operator ($\fix=\srh$) in \refeq{eq:strounding}, we have
+{\bf $\eps$-biased stochastic rounding ($\srh$)} has been introduced by \cite{xia2022float}.
+It provides a rounding bias with the same sign as its input by increasing or decreasing by $\eps\in(0,1)$ the probability of rounding down in $\csr$, depending on the sign of the input number (cf.~\cref{eq:epsilon}).
+When we choose $\srh$ as the rounding operator ($\fix=\srh$) in \cref{eq:strounding}, we have